Trading the VIX

 Some sources of edge when trading VIX

-- The mean reverting nature of VIX (this is a very solid and very consistent phenomenon – but of course, you can’t trade it blindly – knowing the statistics and the odds is very useful)
+- The mean reverting nature of VIX.
+This is a very solid and very consistent phenomenon, but of course you can’t trade it blindly.
+In any case, knowing the statistics and the odds is very useful.

 - Other calendar effects which affect volatility of equity markets, such as the macro data release calendar or earnings season.

-- Technical analysis (on S&P500 rather than on VIX itself)
+- Technical analysis – on S&P500 rather than on the VIX itself.

 - Fundamental analysis – economic cycle, macroeconomic indicators and their trends.